-Developing an effective bid strategy is one essential aspect of your Pay Per Click (PPC) advertising campaign.
+Developing an effective bid strategy is one essential aspect of your Pay Per Click (PPC) ad campaign.

-Google offers ‘smart campaigns’ but devising a click-and-go advertising campaign that actually works is still a fantasy.
+Google offers ‘smart campaigns’ but devising a click-and-go advertising or PPC campaigns that actually works is still a fantasy.

-So, having success with your bidding largely comes down to your strategy.
+So, having success with your manual bidding or automated bidding largely comes down to your strategy.

 Of course, bid strategies are more complex than years ago and there are more features to consider.

-Below is more information about bid strategy and when to increase your PPC bids.
+Below is more information about bid strategy and when to increase your PPC bid.